-Don’t preheat your oven just make the batter like this:
+Don’t preheat your oven just make the cookie batter like this:

-In a large mixing bowl, or a stand up mixer like a Kitchen-Aid or equivalent, “cream” the butter and 2 types of sugar together until smooth for about 2 .
-Add 1 egg at a time and continue mixing, and then add your vanilla extract.
+In a large mixing bowl or a stand-up mixer like a Kitchen Aid or equivalent, “cream” the butter and 2 types of sugar together until smooth for about 2 minutes.
+Add the oil, and one egg at a time and continue mixing together.
+Stir in the vanilla extract.
 (I have substituted ONE of the 2 teaspoons of vanilla for almond extract and that was great too!)
 Set aside.

 Whisk together the flour, cornstarch, soda, salt, and baking powder in another mixing bowl.
 (There is NO baking soda in this recipe).
 Also, one quick thing, don’t ‘pack’ your flour in the measuring cup, just use the amount called for… but do not pack it down (like you would brown sugar) because that could ruin the ratio of everything.

 Spoon it into your measuring cup gently, and level it to get an accurate amount of flour.
 Once these dry ingredients are whisked and uniform, you are ready for the next step which is to combine everything.

 Mix the dry ingredients with the wet ingredients and stir very well.
 The batter will be thick.
 I sometimes have gloves on and will just dig in with my hands and combine everything perfectly.
 I only do this when I’m not using my stand-up mixer.

 Add the walnuts and chocolate chips and stir well.
 This usually slows down my Kitchen Aid, but I still use it and just use a spatula to continuously get everything off the mixing blade.
 Any way you do it will be fine, just make your dough as uniform as possible without over-mixing it, and then cover and refrigerate to chill the dough for a couple of hours (or preferably overnight).